Orange Collective

 Traction

+$11.5M raised in three months.
 20+ growth-stage logos.
-Repeat volumes.
 A referral pipeline through YC W26 and the founder network.

 The bet: every growth-stage SaaS company that uses General Legal becomes a referral source.
 Every closed contract feeds the playbook.
 Every playbook iteration tightens the SLA and the margin.